Ahmed-Abdo-Amin/Ahmed-Abdo-Amin/README.md

 ### Cloud Analytics
 [Using MongoDB and Cassandra in analysis for both the movies' database and the Sales Manager database](https://github.com/Ahmed-Abdo-Amin/UsingMongoDBandCassandrainanalysisforboththemoviesdatabaseandtheSalesManagerdatabase)

+### Informatica Tutorial: Beginner to Expert Level from Udacity :
+----loading ............

 ### Data Engineer Nano-Degree using AWS Cloud from Udacity :
 ----loading ............